IEEE members in Canada can be nominated for and recognized by awards that are administered by different parts of IEEE.

 Each of the three area chairs will encourage the Sections in their areas to participate in the nomination process for these awards.
 All Sections are invited to nominate themselves for the IEEE Canada Exemplary Section Awards.
-Midnight (Eastern time), March 31st annually is the deadline for for receipt of nominations for awards to be presented at the annual IEEE Canada Spring Board meeting.
+Midnight (Eastern time), March 31st annually (for 2018 this deadline has been extended to April 15) is the deadline for for receipt of nominations for awards to be presented at the annual IEEE Canada Spring Board meeting.
 The Section Chair (or his/her delegate) of each Section should complete this online form.
-For any questions or concerns, please contact the committee at firstname.lastname@example.org or your Area Chair.
+For any questions or concerns, please contact the committee at email@example.com or your Area Chair.

 Note: similar information is required for the annual MGA Outstanding Section Awards.
 A separate form will have to be completed to be considered for the MGA awards.

 MGA Outstanding Section Award

 To recognize the excellent work of a large, medium, and small Section in the past year.